dveenkamp/redux-suspenders/README.md

-//The result of createResource() is a React.Component export const GithubUserResource = createResource( loadData,   //Must be dispatchable, and must return a Promise when dispatched! selectData, //Should return falsy value when data doesn't exist updateData  //Should update the data read by the selector );
+//The result of createResource() is a React.Component export const GithubUserResource = createResource( loadData,   //Must either return a Promise directly, or return a Promise when dispatched selectData, //Should return falsy value when data doesn't exist updateData  //Should update the data read by the selector );